Mary Burchell: Writing career

 In 1936 Ida published her first romance novels as Mary Burchell.
 During her career she wrote 112 romances for Mills & Boon, later re-edited by Harlequin Books, including the famous Warrender Saga, a series about the opera and concert-hall world.
 She incorporated many famous operas (Otello, Eugene Onegin and Carmen, among others) into the Warrender series plots.
 She wrote in the Romantic Novelists' Association's newsletter:

 I concede that a bad romantic novel is embarrassing and indefensible.
 So is a bad so-called realistic novel.
 And it is usually pretentious into the bargain, which is insufferable.
 But a good romantic novel is a heart-warming thing, which strikes a responsive chord in those who are happy and offers a certain lifting of the spirits to those who are not.

 In 1950 she published her autobiography, We Followed Our Stars.
 In 2008 it was re-issued, re-edited and expanded as Safe Passage.

 Cook was the subject of This Is Your Life in 1956 (its first series) when she was surprised by Eamonn Andrews at the BBC Television Theatre.
 She ghost-wrote Tito Gobbi's autobiography, My Life (1979).

 Legacy

 In January 2017, Sunderland Council erected a blue plaque commemorating the sisters on the site of their childhood home at 37 Croft Avenue, Sunderland.
 The same year, producer Donald Rosenfeld discussed plans to make a film of the sisters' humanitarian work and his efforts to unseal CIA files on their activities.
-The film was to be based on the research by Vincent.
+The film was to be based on the research by investigative journalist Isabel Vincent.

-In 2022, investigative journalist Isabel Vincent published Overture of Hope about the Cook Sisters.
+In 2022, Isabel Vincent published Overture of Hope about the Cook Sisters.

 An episode of the documentary series Mysteries at the Museum features the sisters' activities in rescuing Jews from Nazi Germany.

 In 2024, the Cook sisters and their work rescuing German Jews were the focus of an episode of History's Secret Heroes on BBC Radio 4.